| | Rituals

 I implore thee-Thee, unparalleled Phantom of Darkness, to make

+me a werewolf, a werewolf"!
 And striking the ground three times with his forehead, he gets

 up.
 As soon as the concoction in the vessel is boiling, he dips